| Concepts: Key

 x% of test cases (T(p,i,x,s) in the above equations)

-This meaningful statement of test coverage can be matched against a defined
+have been covered with a success rate of y% This meaningful statement of test coverage can be matched against a defined

 success criteria.
 If the criteria have not been met, then the statement provides

+a basis for predicting how much testing effort remains.
 Code-based test coverage measures how much code has been executed during the

 test, compared to how much code is left to execute.
 Code coverage can be based